|

 We've seen this magazine cover previously in these pages but

-scan (and that was a long time ago).
+color-shifted scan (from a long time ago).
 Just came across this

 version, much nicer.